minvws/nl-covid19-coronacheck-backend-bizrules-signing-service/README.md

 ## Operations

 ### Deployment
 Inge 4 is a python ASGI app written in FastAPI.
+Runs on python 3.8.
 Run this with NGINX Unit or Uvicorn.
 Example: https://unit.nginx.org/howto/fastapi/